mumairofficial/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

   - Software Design
 category: Domain-Driven Design
 image: /img/blog/ddd-intro/ddd-intro.png
-published: false
+published: true
 ---

 Have you ever worked on a codebase where it felt like "the more code I add, the more complex it gets"?

-Have you ever struggled to tame that complexity?
+Have you ever wondered, "how _do you_ organize business logic anyways"?

-Have you ever been in the situation where you're scared to add new code to an existing codebase in the fear that you'll break something else in a completely different module?
+Or have you ever been in the situation where you're nervous to add new code to an existing codebase in the fear that you'll break something else in a completely different part of the code somewhere?

-How are enterprise companies doing it?
+What about enterprise companies?
+How are _they_ doing it?
 Their codebases must be massive.
 How do they get anything done?
 How do _they_ manage that complexity?

-How are able they able to break off large bodies of code, assign teams to them, and then integrate it all together with other teams` work?
+How are able they able to break off large bodies of code, assign them to teams, and then integrate all the teams together?

-I've been in these situations and I've wondered this while coding on a 3 year old Node.js app with a line count pushing ~150K+.
+I've wondered all of this while coding on a 3 year old Node.js app with a line count pushing ~150K+.

 I came across **Domain-Driven Design** when I realized I needed it the most.